mnestorov/docker-automation/README.md

 - Open the "Startup Applications" tool by searching for it in the Activities overview or running `gnome-session-properties` in the terminal.
 - Click the "Add" button.
 - Fill in the "Name" field (e.g., "Start Services").
-- In the "Command" field, enter the full path to the start_services.sh script (e.g., /home/yourusername/start_services.sh).
+- In the "Command" field, enter the full path to the start_services.sh script (e.g., `/home/YOUR_USERNAME/path/to/script/start_services.sh`).
 - Click "Add" and close the "Startup Applications" tool.

-Now, the Bash script will run automatically when you log in to your Ubuntu 22.04 system, starting the Python script that opens the browser and logs into Portainer and phpMyAdmin.
+Now, the bash script will run automatically when you log in to your Ubuntu system, starting the Python script that start Docker containers, start Slack and PhpStorm apps and opens the browser and loading two web pages, specified at the `config.py` file.

 Please note that this approach will only work when you log in with a graphical environment, as it relies on the GNOME startup applications feature.
 If you need to run the script in a non-GUI environment or before user login, you may need to use a different method, such as a systemd service or a cron job.